Home

 Using the Indirect Diffuse Sampling Method to Compute Indirect Specular Is Inefficient

-Figure 8: hemispherical sampling is inefficient for sampling a specular lobe.
-Many cast rays are not contained within the specular lobe's cone of directions.
+Figure 8: Hemispherical sampling is inefficient for sampling a specular lobe.
+Many cast rays fall outside the cone of directions in the specular lobe.

 Caustics: The Nightmare of Backward Tracing